vascofazza/8bit-cpu/README.md

   - NOT
   - Left/Right Shift
   - Left/Right Rotation

-- The Control Unit combinatory logic is implemented using EEPROMs whilst each instruction is realized through micro-instruction for a maximum of 6 micro-steps per instruction, including the fetch cycle.
+- The Control Unit combinatory logic is implemented using EEPROMs (see **microcode [here](https://github.com/vascofazza/8bit-cpu/blob/master/MK1_CPU/code/microcode.txt)**) whilst each instruction is realized through a variable number of micro-instruction for a maximum of 6 micro-steps per instruction, including the fetch cycle.
 The instruction-set  supports both direct and indirect memory access as well as absolute and conditional jumps on carry (`CF`) and zero (`ZF`) ALU flags.
 - The computation output can be visualized on a 4-digit display, with a dedicated register, able to represent positive and 2-complement negative numbers both in decimal and hexadecimal format.
 - The CPU can be extended thanks to the external BUS interface capable of handling up to 2 peripheral.
 The communication is bidirectional, the devices can send interrupts to the CPU to notify when new data is available.
 Interrupts are cleared once the data has been processed.
   - The only available peripheral at the moment is the **Helix** display interface, an ATmega328-driven 2x16 LCD output display.